2016 Theme: "Including You"

 6. Engage people who have little contact with refugees and diverse communities

 You can download the booklet here (PDF version)

 Inspiring a culture of hope to build a more equal and peaceful world

-Our theme stems from the concerns of our colleagues in the European Global Education Week Network that much of the conflict we see around us in the world today arises from inequality.
+The theme stemmed from the concerns of our colleagues in the European Global Education Week Network that much of the conflict we see around us in the world arises from inequality.
 We need to come together to tackle inequality before resentment and anger spill over into violence.
 There is no true peace without justice.

 2014 Theme "Living Differently"